Kristin Hahn: Career

-Hahn co-wrote DreamWorks Animation’s Spirit Untamed, released in June 2021.
-The Los Angeles Times described it as “a sweet film with a moving message about embracing family, heritage and most importantly, yourself, just the way you are.”
-With Forbes calling it a “colorful and nuanced character play”.
+Hahn co-wrote DreamWorks Animation's Spirit Untamed, released in June 2021.
+The Los Angeles Times described it as "a sweet film with a moving message about embracing family, heritage and most importantly, yourself, just the way you are."
+With Forbes calling it a "colorful and nuanced character play".

-From 2021 to 2022, Kristin served as the Kelley School of Business' Poling Chair of Business and Government at Indiana University.
+From 2021 to 2022, Kristin served as the Kelley School of Business's Poling Chair of Business and Government at Indiana University.